 - appointing their own administrative staff and teaching faculty including Principal.

-- Make any changes in the academic level so that course is enjoyable for the students.
+- Make any changes to the academic level so that course is enjoyable for the students.

 Merits of Autonomous colleges: